perdacherMartin/AppliedBioinformatics/documentation/day3_Hmm.md

 	e.
 Compare the online and your local result.

-		There are more entries in the database.
+		There are more entries in the local result.
 Besides the GTP domain site, there were some other protein-domains with lower E-value detected.

 		#                                                                                             --- full sequence ---- --- best 1 domain ---- --- domain number estimation ----
 		# target name        accession  query name                                         accession    E-value  score  bias   E-value  score  bias   exp reg clu  ov env dom rep inc description of target